spraakbanken/sparv-pipeline/docs/developers-guide/general-concepts.md

 module specific manner or in a more abstact way.
 For example, an annotator producing word base forms (or lemmas) may depend on a part-of-speech annotation with a specific tagset and therefore this annotator might define that its input needs to be an annotation produced by a specific module.
-A part-of-speech tagger on the other hand usually needs word segments as input and it probably does not matter exactly what module produces these segments.
+A part-of-speech tagger on the other hand usually needs word segments as input, and it probably does not matter exactly what module produces these segments.
 In this case the dependency can be expressed with an abstract [annotation class](#annotation-classes).